Tots-Agency/tots-cloud-task-laravel/README.md

   CLOUD_TASK_LOCATION_ID= //YOUR Task region e.g us-central-1
-  CLOUD_TASK_QUEUE_ID= // Your task name or identificator CLOUD_TASK_SECRET_KEY= // Internal secret key, you can use the same you are using in "APP_KEY"
+  CLOUD_TASK_QUEUE_ID= // Your task name or identificator CLOUD_TASK_SECRET_KEY= // Internal secret key, you can use the same you are using in "APP_KEY" CLOUD_TASK_IS_ACTIVE= // If you don't want to run background tasks is not need it.
+Otherwise, you need to set this value to 1
 ```

 6. Add tots-cloud-task-laravel provider into `app.php` file: